So what’s my favorite sorrel recipe then?

 Sorrel is in season from about April until the end of September.
 The best sorrel of course is the one I grow in my lovely little herb garden!
 It’s a herb that is very easy to grow.
 At least mine flourishes, I sometimes can’t keep up with it.

 This sorrel sauce also works perfectly well in combination with grilled or barbecued steak.
 Sorrel is also used in soups and salad.
-It has a bitter and sour taste.
+It has a bitter and rather sour taste as well.

 If you can’t find any sorrel, then replace it by spinach or arugula and a sprinkle of lemon juice!
 I sometimes add vermouth to the sauce instead of white wine also…